messica/pmpro-toolkit/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-toolkit/issues

 == Changelog ==
+= .4 =
+* Added script to change members from one level to another.
+* Added script to cancel all members of one level.
+* Added script to copy page restrictions from one level to another.

 = .3 =
 * Added scripts to delete data from the database.
 (Use at your own risk!)